Institute for State and Local Governance

 The CUNY Institute for State and Local Governance (ISLG) is a research and policy organization based out of City University of New York.
 ISLG was founded in 2013 by Michael P. Jacobson, a former President of the Vera Institute of Justice and veteran government official under the Dinkins and Giuliani administrations in New York City.

 Marc Shaw, former First Deputy Mayor of Michael Bloomberg and Senior Advisor to CUNY's Chancellor for Fiscal Policy, serves as the Chair of the ISLG Advisory Board.

-Philanthropic partners of the Institute include The Rockefeller Foundation, the MacArthur Foundation, Open Society Foundations, and local and federal government agencies.
+Philanthropic partners of the Institute include The Rockefeller Foundation, the MacArthur Foundation, Open Society Foundations, Arnold Ventures, and local and federal government agencies.

 Mission

 ISLG's work focuses on solving local and national policy issues surrounding criminal justice, fiscal policy, and inequality.
 This work is based on a growing acknowledgement that government cannot tackle huge societal problems alone and without data.

 Prior to joining ISLG, Mr. Jacobson was encouraging elected officials to use data to inform policy decisions.
 He co-authored a thought piece recapping public and safety trends that occurred during the Bloomberg administration and challenges the next mayor would face in this area when he/she took office.
 The piece titled, "A Mayoral Agenda for Justice and Safety in New York City," noted that NYC's crime rates were on the decline.
 But the decline coincided with the highly unpopular and controversial policing tactic of stop and frisk.
 Mr. Jacobson noted that these tactics were creating distrust within communities and widespread anti-police sentiment.
 It would be up to the next mayor, Mr. Jacobson argued, to maintain low crime rates while simultaneously understanding if these police tactics were responsible for the drop in crime.